diantyapitaloka/College-Filtering/README.md

 - The vector can be saved as a separate variable to make your filtering process more dynamic.
 This allows you to update the list of alliances without rewriting the main logic.
 - Strings within your vector must match the data frame entries exactly regarding capitalization.
 Even a small typo or case mismatch will result in that specific row being excluded.
 - Using specialized operators like %in% is generally faster than manual loops for large datasets.
 It leverages optimized internal functions to scan your data frame rapidly.
+- Negation with the Not-In Logic: You can exclude specific colleges by placing a negation symbol before the statement to filter out unwanted groups or blacklisted entries.

 ## 🍦🍧🍪 Code 🍪🍧🍦
 - Grafiknya sama dengan subbab "Tren Jumlah Mahasiswa dari Tahun ke Tahun" tapi sudah dengan filter dua fakultas, yaitu "ICT" dan "Ilmu Komunikasi".